5

 There is no information on how long the SPIKE hub can be connected and operating from an external DC power source.

-For your purpose it may work or it may shutdown.
-It depends on if the GBC module draws more current than the USB power source can supply.
+For your purpose, it may work or it may shutdown.
+It depends on whether the GBC module draws more current than the USB power source can supply.

 2